 EnvironFocus projects are African focused because we want to be part of Africa’s development success story.
-We understand that without genuine focused global support, Africa may not withstand the effects of climate change – Climate change being the ultimate threat to human existence.
-We also want to create the awareness of the necessity of individuals, communities and organizations to assist in development of communities in need.
-Four issues which we consider are highlighted below:
+We understand that without targeted global support, Africa may not withstand the effects of climate change – Climate change being the ultimate threat to human existence.
+We also want to create awareness of the necessity of individuals, communities, and organizations to assist in the development of communities in need.
+Four issues which we consider discussed below:

 1. Most African countries lack institutional capacity to provide welfare services for her people.

-Most African governments prioritize economic development above social wellbeing of the people and environmental management, which has shown to lead to an unsustainable development with no future for our children.
+Most African governments prioritize economic development above the social well being and environmental management, which has shown to lead to an unsustainable development with no future for our children.
 The West can attest to this.
-Though they are rich, their environment has been badly degraded given rise to a very sick populace that all the money in the world cannot cure.
-Unfortunately, their bad decision has led to global warming, which affects everyone on earth.
-Wealth is said to be power and the struggle for wealth is being fought by all nations at the expense of the environment and its people, which should not be the case.
+Though they are rich, their environment has been severely degraded, given rise to a very sick populace that all the money in the world cannot cure.
+Unfortunately, their lousy decision has led to global warming, which affects everyone on earth.
+Wealth is said to be power, and all nations are fighting the struggle for power at the expense of the environment and its people, which should not be the case.

 2. Africa is shortchanged with having poor leadership

-There are so many reasons why Africa has been plagued with poor leadership.
+There are so many reasons why Africa consistently has poor leadership.
 The world depends on Africa for its natural resources.
-Shouldn’t this make Africa one of the richest continents in the world?
+Shouldn’t this make Africa one of the wealthiest continents in the world?
 Especially If it is the source of income for continents and economies?
-One thing is for sure, the African people are yet to understand their own power in this world.
+One thing is for sure; the African people are yet to understand their power in this world.

 3. Africa deals with post-colonial issues

-They deal with post-colonial issues and other countries fighting her over her resources and leaving her in constant turmoil and her people in a state of constant lack.
-Dr. Arikana Chihombori-Quao, Former African Union’s Ambassador to the United States of America speaks of this in video below.
+They deal with post-colonial issues and other countries fighting her over her resources and leaving her in constant turmoil and her people in a state of continuous lack.
+Dr. Arikana Chihombori-Quao, Former African Union’s Ambassador to the United States of America, speaks of this in the video below.

 4. Most Vulnerable to Climate Change